 A year later, it looked as if the state was ready to legalize sports betting in 2018, but former Governor Rick Snyder was not on board.
 Bill H 4926 passed through both houses of the legislature, but Snyder vetoed the bill, killing any chance for sports betting.

-A change in governor was needed to pursue sports betting seriously in Michigan, and that occurred in 2019.
+A change in governor was needed to pursue Michigan sports betting seriously, and that occurred in 2019.
 Governor Gretchen Whitmer supported legalizing sports betting, and she quickly signed a bill when it landed on her desk in December 2019.

 The Michigan Gaming Control Board was put in charge of the sports betting industry, and that group worked quickly to get sports betting launched.
-The industry officially launched in March 2020, and things have gone well since launch.
+The industry officially launched in March 2020, and things have gone well since.

 Even though Michigan has had sports betting since March 2020, the state has reported sports betting numbers for just three months.
-The entire industry was shut down from April-July as the COVID-19 pandemic was sweeping through the state.
+The entire industry was shut down from April to July as the COVID-19 pandemic was sweeping through the state.